stock2shop/website/content/case-studies/pj-marketing.md

 ---
 title: "PJ Marketing"
-heading: "Case Study: PJ Marketing"
+seoTitle: "Case Study: PJ Marketing"
-description: "PJ Marketing is an importer and wholesaler of quality kitchenware to the retail and hospitality industries.
+seoDescription: "PJ Marketing is an importer and wholesaler of quality kitchenware to the retail and hospitality industries.
 Read how Stock2Shop helped with integration."
 lead: "PJ Marketing is an importer and wholesaler of quality kitchenware to the retail and hospitality industries."
 summary: "PJ Marketing is an importer and wholesaler of quality kitchenware to the retail and hospitality industries.
 They needed to be able to give their customers a way to upload a CSV file for bulk orders."
 summary2: "Success story featuring Sage Pastel Partner, B2B Trade Store and Bulk Ordering."